Washington state ex-campaign director sentenced for embezzlement

-OLYMPIA, Wash., Dec 3 (Reuters) - The former head of a Democratic Party fundraising committee in Washington state has been sentenced to over a year in prison for embezzling in excess of $300,000 in campaign contributions to feed an alcohol-fueled gambling habit, prosecutors said on Tuesday.
+OLYMPIA, Washington (Reuters) - The former head of a Democratic Party fundraising committee in Washington state has been sentenced to over a year in prison for embezzling in excess of $300,000 in campaign contributions to feed an alcohol-fueled gambling habit, prosecutors said on Tuesday.

 Michael King, 32, pleaded guilty in October to four counts of first-degree theft and four counts of second-degree theft.